Damenly/damenly.github.io/content/posts/apfs.md

 Please forgive my english ;)

-## APFS maximum subvolume limit
+## APFS maximum subvolume number limit

 A complete APFS consists of one container super block (nx_superblcok) and multi subvolumes.
 Each subvolume has its own superblock, fs tree, backref tree.
 And Thanks to Apple's good design, the maximum subvolume numer of one APFS is
 100. It's defined in struct apfs_nx_superblock: